7RU7H/Shadow/ninja/NINJA-README.md

-# Shadow

-Can't think of better name just yet so working title was ninjashell - and now Shadow is only slightly better...

-Original just wanting a tcp/udp shell with the hope to pursue interesting protocols.
-QUIC has its faults and I am sure they will be resolved.

-####  Ninja Module
+# Ninja

-ninja a the tcp/udp  Golang Netcat/Socat/Ncat-like with file transfer, encrypted transfer and traffic without become a full blown C2, but the tool you would want see in a list of Tools in a C2.
+The original starting point that i want to be a module in Shadow

 Inspired and refactored from old versions of go netcat clones on github [go-netcat](https://github.com/vfedoroff/go-netcat/blob/master/main.go), [go-nc](https://github.com/opencoff/go-nc/blob/master/gonc.go) and [gocat](https://github.com/sumup-oss/gocat).
 Wanted to add more functionality like socat encryption and easy ncat file transfers, but in golang where the it can be ran on anything.
+I recently discover [xct](https://github.com/xct/xc) that actually works, which is awesome and has some seriously cool functionality.
+I highly recommend it, but I would want it in rust with the upcoming changes to telemetry.
+So this maybe become a rust shell.

+## Ideas

 Ok a month on, been reading and researching a way and a few things came up that meant that the current design are bad for the long term: